Rachnerd/graphql-dataloader-poc/README.md

 ## Data-loader (server)

 Data-loader is a tool by GraphQL that groups single calls to a service/system into one batch request.
-A data-loader collects all arguments it receives within 1 tick of the event loop (NodeJS), passes them to a batch function and then returns the results back to each caller (in the same order as the input arguments).
+A data-loader collects all arguments it receives from callers within 1 tick of the event loop (NodeJS) and passes them to a batch function.
+The batch function is responsible for fetching the requested data and returning it in a collection that matches the order of the input arguments.

-Looking at our schema we can identify 2 use-cases for data-loader:

-- A price is fetched for each Item, which means that 10 items will trigger 10 calls to the price service.
-- A search can potentially duplicate calls to the search service if multiple queries with the same arguments are present in the request (which occurs frequently if the clients follow the best practices).

 **_Each data-loader instance caches its returned values, so it is important to reinstantiate data-loaders on each request._**